 How to Make Bacardi Rum Cake

-- Begin by making the rum-soaked cake by sprinkling the chopped pecans into the bottom of a tube or bundt pan.
-Also preheat the oven to 325 degrees.
+- Begin making the rum-soaked cake by sprinkling the chopped pecans into the bottom of a tube or bundt pan.
+Also, preheat the oven to 325 degrees F.

-- Then place the remaining ingredients into a large mixing bowl and cream them together until they are well combined.
+- Then place the remaining ingredients into a large bowl and cream them together with an electric mixer until they are well combined.

 - Next, pour the cake batter into the pan and place it in a preheated 325-degree oven to bake for 1 hour.

-- You’ll know the cake is done when the cake begins to pull away from the sides of the pan.
+- You’ll know the cake is done when the cake begins to pull away from the sides of the pan and a toothpick inserted in the center comes out clean.

 - Then make up the glaze by boiling everything except the rum in a saucepan and let it boil for 5 minutes while stirring it.